CRMTechnologies/crmtdigital.com/content/insights/is-buying-martech-too-easy.md

 description: Building a technology stack is far harder than it should be, but for many buyers, it's probably not hard enough.
 image: "https://source.unsplash.com/geNNFqfvw48/1920x1080"

+heading: "Insights from CRMT"
-heading: "Is Buying MarTech Too Easy?"
+subheading: "Is Buying MarTech Too Easy?"
-subheading: ""

 tags: ["Digital Transformation","Marketing Technology","Procurement"]
-topic: "Digital Transformation"
+author: "Alan Chatfield"
+resource: "CrossEnterpriseCollab"
 date: 2019-02-01T08:30:00.000Z

 ---